jhou2/docs.review.ninja/index.md

   1. Create a branch for your feature.
   2. Write code.
   3. Submit a pull request.
-  4. Other members of the organization review the code and comment or star code as a sign of approval.
+  4. Other members of the organization review the code and comment or star the code as a sign of approval.
   5. The collaborator decides if sufficient code review has occurred and commits the merge.

 ## Code Review